 The expected level of leverage may be higher when markets are more volatile, impacting the value of the derivative positions held by the Fund.
 See Appendix III Section 10: Derivatives and Forwards for further information.
 Specific Fund Risk Factors These specific risk factors should be read in conjunction with the general risks of investment detailed in Appendix I. All Charges Being Charged Wholly to Capital As a result of all charges being charged wholly to capital, the distributable income may be higher, but the capital value may be eroded which may affect future performance.
 The consequential increase in income may result in an increase in Shareholder's personal income tax liability.
+Investment in Lower Rated, High Yielding Debt Securities The Fund may invest in lower rated, higher yielding debt securities, which are subject to greater market and credit risks than higher rated securities.
+Generally, lower rated securities pay higher yields than more highly rated securities to compensate investors for the higher risk.
+The lower ratings of such securities reflect the greater possibility that adverse changes in the financial condition of the issuer, or rising interest rates, may impair the ability of the issuer to make payments to holders of the securities.
+Accordingly, an investment in the Fund is accompanied by a higher degree of credit risk than is present with investments in higher rated, lower yielding securities.
 Total Return Swaps The Fund will use financial derivative instruments (including total return swaps) for investment purposes as well as for efficient portfolio management purposes.
 Where the Fund uses total return swaps, the underlying consists of instruments in which the Fund may invest according to its Investment Objective and Policy.
 Long and short positions gained through bond total return swaps may increase exposure to credit-related risks.
 The gross exposure of total return swaps will not exceed 30% and is expected to remain within the range of 0% to 20% of the Net Asset Value.
 In certain circumstances this proportion may be higher.

 Classes of Shares Minimum Initial Investment Minimum Subsequent Investment Minimum Holding Annual Management Charge Initial Charge

 A £1,000 £500 £1,000 1.00% 0.00%

-С £25,000 1 £500 £25,000 1 0.75% 0.00%
+С £25,000 1 £500 £25,000 1 0.50% 0.00%

+Q None None None Up to 1.00% 0.00%

 S None None None Up to 1.00% 0.00%

-Z £1 million £100,000 £1 million 0.50% 0.00%
+Z £50,000 £10,000 £50,000 0.50% 0.00%